 Requirements When One Partner is Underage

-Legal age in every U.S. state is considered 18, and most state require both partners in a marriage to be of legal age.
+Legal age in every U.S. state is considered 18, and most states require both partners in a marriage to be of legal age.
 Some states, however, allow persons under the age of 18 to marry with legal consent from both of their parents.
 If a U.S. citizen wants to bring an underage fiancé to the U.S., they must first provide information on which state they intend to legally marry in the K-1 visa application.
 Secondly, they must provide proof of consent from the underage fiancé’s parents in a legal document.

 Requirements For Blood Relatives

 U.S. states each have different laws pertaining to marriages between blood relatives and to what degree of relation is permitted.
 Every state in the United States prohibits marriages between parents and children, siblings, grandparents and grandchildren, aunts or uncles and nieces or nephews, and great grandparents and grandchildren.
-Few states in the U.S. allow first cousins to marry, but marriages between cousins is illegal in most states.
+Few states in the U.S. allow first cousins to marry, but marriages between cousins are illegal in most states.
 If a U.S. citizen wishes to marry a first cousin from another country, they must provide information about where they can legally marry and prove that they intend to marry in that state on their K-1 visa application.

-Contact Our Immigration Attorneys Today
+Contact Our Northern VA Immigration Attorneys Today